On Computational Poisson Geometry II: Numerical Methods: Algorithmic Complexity and Performance

 \section{Algorithmic Complexity and Performance}

 In this section we will present an \emph{approximation} to the (worst--case) time complexity of the twelve algorithms in Table \ref{table:Funs-Algos-Exes}, as well as a time performance analysis of our Python implementation of the functions in the module \textsf{NumPoissonGeometry}.
+Recall that we are assuming the input functions to be computable.